Skip to main content

 • User.
 Any visitor who interacts with your mobile app, website, and other platforms.

 • Account.
-A group of users that belong to a single entity, such as a company.
+A group of users that belongs to a single entity, such as a company.
 Accounts need a common identifier that groups users, e.g., a domain name.

 • Event.
 Any action associated with a user (coming from an event collection) created via Intempt event builder as a group of conditions and filters.